truecode112/tensorprox/README.md

 ## Network Architecture Overview

 The Tensorprox system employs a sophisticated network topology utilizing GRE tunnels to create a secure, flexible overlay network.
-The architecture consists of four interconnected nodes within the 10.0.0.0/24 physical network, establishing a complex tunnel infrastructure.
+The architecture consists of interconnected nodes within the 10.0.0.0/24 physical network, establishing a complex tunnel infrastructure.

 ### Network Nodes